-“No.” He said worried.
-“You know the dangers of Obliviation and your friends won’t do it.
-No matter the reason.
+“No,” he protested with a wave of worry quickly filling his senses.
+“You know the dangers of Obliviation and your friends won’t do it, no matter the reason.
 They care about you too much to allow it.”

 “I know.
 Which is why I went to Knockturn Alley and found a witch there that will alter my memory for a price.”

-“No.” He said gritting his teeth.
+“No!”
+He demanded gritting his teeth.
 “You’d trust a back-alley witch with your mind?
-She could easily kill you and take your money.
-Or worse, wipe you out so much that you won’t even know your name and sell you as a slave to the highest bidder!”
+She could easily kill you.
+Or worse, wipe your memory out so much that you won’t even know your name and sell you as a slave to the highest bidder!”

 “I trust her enough.”

 “Hermione, please.
 I beg you not to do it.
 When I get out of here, I want you to come to the Manor.
 I want you to try.
 I want you to be there for me because I know no one else will.
 Convince me that I love you.
 Bring a penseive and show me our conversations.”

 “Draco, you and I both know that you will not fall for me just because I showed you memories of things you don’t remember ever happening.
 You are not going to fall for me just because you saw me reading the Daily Prophet to you.
 Love is much more complicated than that.
 You know it to be true.”

 “Come for me anyway.
 And I shall fall in love with you all over again.
 I will.”